Shut down but not silenced: Federal workers find their voice

 Kobrin says she has met all kinds of people in other agencies and around the country.
 They've been forced by the Trump administration to turn to each other for information about the administration's latest directives — and for support.

 Earlier this year, Kobrin faced the difficult task of calling grantees to inform them that their research funding had been terminated.
 She'd been told her area of expertise — uptake of the human papillomavirus (HPV) vaccine — was not a priority of the current administration.
-With so much of her work hobbled by funding cuts, she now refuses to stay silent.
+With so much of her work hobbled, she now refuses to stay silent.

 "I see the dismantling of the government and the scientific enterprise, specifically, and must speak," she says.